UNESCO's Conventions on the Recognition of Qualifications Concerning Higher Education

 Global Convention

 In response to further acceleration of globalization, the Global Convention on the Recognition of Qualifications concerning Higher Education was adopted at the 40th session of the UNESCO General Conference on November 25, 2019.
 The Global Convention provides an inclusive global framework for the recognition of qualifications in higher education, and it aims to facilitate global mobility in higher education as well as to promote and strengthen international cooperation.
 While the regional conventions and the Global Convention are mutually complementary and have many similarities, new provisions such as recognition of 'prior learning' and 'partial recognition' are included in the Global Convention.
 It requires 20 State Parties required for the Global Convention to enter into force have ratified the convention, and it became effective on March 5, 2023.
-There are 21 State Parties (Norway, Nicaragua, Estonia, France, Romania, Tunisia, Croatia, Holy See, Lithuania, Armenia, United Kingdom of Great Britain and Northern Ireland, Cote d'Ivoire, Cuba, Palestine, Sweden, Slovakia, and Japan, Cabo Verde, Iceland, Andorra, and Australia; in chronological order) as of April 1, 2023.
+34 countries have ratified as of November 5, 2024.

 Region | Convention Title | City of Adoption | Date of Adoption | Date of Entry into Force (Stipulating Article) | Number of State Parties |